iadarsh26/My-Portfolio/src/pages/about/index.md

 I am a quick learner and has been working on my programming skills and upgrading them.

 I am working as a Web Development Intern at AgarkarMedia.

+I like to travel.
+I believe travelling gives you a new perspective to everything.
+You get to know a lot about the different cultures, the cuisines, their history, the language and all the small unique things every place has to offer.